 Mini Concert: a performance of a chamber work by each composer (selected among their existing repertoire) opens each workshop session in Montreal.
 Sessions are open to all and offer the public an opportunity to observe the process.

 August 2018: Final score submission deadline.

-October-November 2018 – Rehearsals at the Banff Centre / Canadian tour: A tour of 5 to 10 concerts across Canada‘s major cities, presenting the final versions of the new compositions, will be the high point of Generation.
-Before the tour, the composers attend rehearsals at the Banff Centre for the Arts.
+October-November 2018 – Rehearsals at the Banff Centre for Arts and Creativity / Canadian tour: A tour of 5 to 10 concerts across Canada‘s major cities, presenting the final versions of the new compositions, will be the high point of Generation.
+Before the tour, the composers attend rehearsals at the Banff Centre for Arts and Creativity.
 Finally, the composers join the ensemble on tour, presenting their works to audiences across Canada.
 Not only do they get to hear their work performed many times, but they also have the opportunity to network with musical communities across Canada.